lshtm-genomics/omics-course/docs/introduction/task.md

 2. Decide whether to map with or without a reference.
 If you choose mapping you will need to find a suitable reference genome.
 3. Call the variants and find the SNPs that are within the genes you found earlier that are known to cause drug resistance.
 4. Identify the individuals that struggled to fight infection and what antibiotics were they using at the hospital.
-5. Find the strain that comes with each patient by finding these deletions.
+5. Find the strain (lineage type) that comes with each patient by finding these deletions.